-Certain estimates of market opportunity included in this prospectus may prove to be inaccurate.
+Certain estimates of market opportunity included in this Annual Report on Form 10-K may prove to be inaccurate.

-This prospectus includes our internal estimates of the addressable market for our software and services.
+This Annual Report on Form 10-K includes our internal estimates of the addressable market for our software and services.
 Market opportunity estimates, whether obtained from third-party sources or developed internally, are subject to significant uncertainty and are based on assumptions and estimates that may not prove to be accurate.
-The estimates in this prospectus relating to the size of our target market, market demand and adoption, capacity to address this demand, and pricing may prove to be inaccurate.
-The addressable market we estimate may not materialize for many years, if ever, and even if the markets in which we compete meet the size estimates in this prospectus, our business could fail to successfully address or compete in such markets.
+The estimates in this Annual Report on Form 10-K relating to the size of our target market, market demand and adoption, capacity to address this demand, and pricing may prove to be inaccurate.
+The addressable market we estimate may not materialize for many years, if ever, and even if the markets in which we compete meet the size estimates in this Annual Report on Form 10-K, our business could fail to successfully address or compete in such markets.